digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

 * When the submitted transaction contains a negative key lookup, the participants check that there is indeed no active contract for the given key.

 .. warning::
-   Daml workflows deployed on a UCK synchron are locked into this sync domain.
+   Daml workflows deployed on a UCK sync domain are locked into this sync domain.
    They cannot use Canton's composability and interoperability features because the participants will refuse to connect to other sync domains.